BrunoGarofalo/midterm/README.md

 🔹 **Run unit tests:**

-- Minimum coverage set to 90%
+- Minimum coverage set to 90%, can be changed in .github/workflows/tests.yml
 - pytest tests/

 ## 📝 ***8.
 Notes***